Welcome to Parcels¶

 - Basic plotting of particles, both on the fly and from netcdf output files (see the plotting tutorial)

-- Diffusion of particles using suite of inbuilt kernels
+- More types of diffusion of particles using suite of inbuilt kernels

 - Implementation of parallel execution using tiling of the domain